Bonsai & Air Plants

 Styles of Bonsai (Shaping):

-Current styles of Bonsai are taking a more relaxed approach.
+Compared to earlier techniques, which could be very rigid, current styles of Bonsai are taking a more relaxed approach.

 There are five traditional styles: